Our mission

 Members and trainees

-We are a member-based, not-for-profit organisation with nearly 2,500 members throughout Australia and Aotearoa New Zealand.
-The College's membership comprises of:
+ACEM is a member-based, not-for-profit organisation with over 3,850 members throughout Australia and Aotearoa New Zealand.
+The College's membership comprises:

 - Retired Fellows

-We have over 2,500 trainees in our Specialist Emergency Medicine Training Program across Australia and Aotearoa New Zealand.
+There are over 3,250 trainees undertaking one of the College training programs.
+Of this number, over 2,700 are enrolled in and undertaking the Specialist Emergency Medicine (FACEM) Training Program across Australia and Aotearoa New Zealand.
 Trained by FACEMs, trainees undertake their training in Emergency Departments accredited by the College.

-The work of the College is guided by the ACEM Strategic Plan 2019 – 2021: The Next Phase, with six strategic priorities:
+The work of the College is guided by the ACEM Strategic Plan 2022–2024: Building on Success, with six strategic priorities:

 -